Why Is Creating an Asset Inventory Critical for Your Cybersecurity Posture?

 Maintaining an accurate and up-to-date asset inventory supports your cybersecurity posture in several ways including:

 In the event of a cybersecurity incident, having an accurate asset inventory is crucial for a swift and effective response.
 Incident response teams need to know what systems and data are affected in order to contain and remediate the incident promptly.
-In addition, knowing which systems are connected to and communicate with affected systems is also critical, as attackers can use these paths for lateral movement.
+Additionally, knowing which systems are connected to and communicate with affected systems is also critical, as attackers can use these paths for lateral movement.

-Compliance and Auditing
+Compliance and auditing

 Many industry regulations and compliance standards require organizations to maintain an accurate inventory of their assets.
 Having an up-to-date asset inventory facilitates compliance audits and ensures that your organization can meet regulatory requirements.